brandur/sorg/content/drafts/graphql.md

 Every common implementation supports introspection (it's required in [the GraphQL spec][spec]) and tooling can be built to rely on it being available.
-Unlike REST, there's no need to retrofit description languages like OpenAPI which are sometimes available and often not completely accurate because the description isn't tied directly to the implementation.
+Unlike REST, there's no need to retrofit an unstandardized description language like OpenAPI (or its myriad of competitors).
+Even today, these are usually not available, and often not completely accurate because the description isn't tied directly to the implementation.